khatrikhushboo/meeting-notes-formatter/README.md

 - git clone <repository-url>
 - cd <repository-folder>

-### Open in Google Colab:Upload the script to Google Colab or open it directly from GitHub using:
+### Open in Google Colab:

+Upload the script to Google Colab or open it directly from GitHub using:

 from google.colab import drive drive.mount('/content/drive')

-### Authenticate Google API Access:Run the authentication cell in the Colab notebook to connect your Google account
+### Authenticate Google API Access:

+Run the authentication cell in the Colab notebook to connect your Google account

 # Required Dependencies